allofphysicsgraph/latex-in-arxiv/README.md

 ./scanner.out .
 ./scanner.out . offsets
 ./read_tf_idf.out tf_idf    # the vocabulary for TF-IDF uses the tokens from parsed Latex
+                            # TF-IDF is for identify the most relevant variable to find the definition for in a paper
 ```

 ## so what?